CSC Research Impact Awards

 Dr Dacia Leslie

-Dr Dacia Leslie is the winner of the 2021 CSC Research output stream for her article Reassessing Conditions of “Prison” in Jamaica published in International Criminal Justice Review.
+Dr Dacia Leslie is the winner of the 2021 CSC Research Output award stream for her article Reassessing Conditions of “Prison” in Jamaica published in International Criminal Justice Review.

 Prof M. Shafiq-Ur Rahman